RV rentals in Aurora, Colorado

 Real Cost Breakdown: 7-Day Colorado State Parks Trip

-Scenario: Family of 4, Class C Motorhome, Spring season (April), 600 total miles driven (Hot Springs, Pinnacle Mountain, Lake Ouachita)
+Scenario: Family of 4, Class C Motorhome, Spring season (April), 600 total miles driven (Rocky Mountain NP, Garden of the Gods, Cherry Creek State Park)

 Note: This example doesn't include food, activities, or Colorado State Parks passes ($25 annual or $8 daily per park).